-Wine to Water's Dominican Republic and Haiti office grew out of emergency relief efforts after the 2010 catastrophic earthquake in the region.
-Since then, our work has grown exponentially.
-Now, we work with a master ceramicist who creates environmentally friendly water filters, has a flourishing Water4Schools program, and continually goes into new communities and introduces more clean water technology including wells, pipelines, and more.
+Wine to Water's Dominican Republic and Haiti office started as an emergency relief effort after the 2010 catastrophic earthquake in the region.
+Since then, our work has grown exponentially, and we collaborate with a master ceramicist who creates environmentally friendly water filters.
+We have a thriving Water4Schools program and continually introduce new clean water technology, such as wells, pipelines, and more, into new communities.

 Access to clean and safe water is crucial for communities.
 With access to water, women and children don't spend hours collecting water, which frees up time for agriculture and education.
 Women can also take on more significant roles in their communities, and waterborne illnesses are reduced, leading to a myriad of benefits.